 We really liked staying at this VRBO house and we’ll definitely consider it for our next trip.
 It’s 3 bedrooms with the master suite on the other side of the house.

 Plus, there’s a full kitchen with a microwave, stove, and fridge.
-And a large living room with a woodstove.
+And a large living room with a wood stove.

-Better still, is there are 2 bathrooms!
+Better still, there are 2 bathrooms!
 Check the latest rates and availability.

 WHITTAKER’S MOTEL & HISTORIC BUNKHOUSE